-The Tour with the Monsters Presented by University Hospitals Sports Medicine makes a return this year with stops at rinks in your local communities.
-The Tour gives fans the chance to watch the Monsters practice, and then get out on the ice with the team afterwards for autographs and pictures.
+The Tour with the Monsters Presented by University Hospitals Sports Medicine heads to local rinks.
+The Tour allows fans to watch the Monsters practice and join the team afterwards for autographs and pictures.

-The Monsters practice for an hour at an area rink, and then have a 30 minute open skate and autographs with the players (must have skates to go on the ice with team).
-Check out where the tour will be headed this season.
-Click on the rink names for more info on locations.
+The Monsters practice for an hour, followed by a 30 minute open skate and player autographs (must have skates to go on the ice).
 Rinks will have skates available for rent.
 This event is FREE* and open to the public.

 *Ice skates rentals do have a fee typically at the rinks.

-The Cleveland Jr. Jacks are another area AAA hockey program, based out of Cleveland Heights.
-For more information about the Jacks, Click Here
+The Cleveland Jr. Jacks is another AAA program, based out of Cleveland Heights.

 High School Hockey